keeganm6/Identicon/README.md

 # Identicon
-This module creates an Identicon profile pictures based on your profile name.
+This module creates an "Identicon profile picture" based on your profile name.

 #Waarom staat dit er ?